Ne00n/latency-geolocator-4550/README.md

 ```
 The idea behind compressing is, putting multiple /24, /23, /22 or /21 subnets into bigger ones.<br>
 This Reduces memory usage of gdnsd and boot time, however should have no impact on routing.<br>
-Besides if there is no data for a specific subnet, the subnet could be included in a different one with data and shitrouted.<br>
+Besides if there is no data for a specific subnet, the subnet could be included in a bigger one with data and shitrouted.<br>
+If there is data, it will be checked first, if the routing is the same, otherwise the subnet will be left as is.<br>

 TLDR: makes the config shorter<br>